-At Edgefield, just across the Cumberland river At Edgeneid, just across the Cumberland river and scarcely one half mile distant from Nashville, there were only 15 or 20 deaths.
+At Edgefield, just across the Cumberland river and scarcely one half mile distant from Nashville, there were only 15 or 20 deaths.
 It lies on a low sandy plain, is supplied with good cistern water; and has broad, well ventilated streets.
-Its immunity was so remarkable that a public thanksgiving was held "for being only partially visited by the epidemic."
-Similar cases are very common: in 1840 it did not spread from St. Louis to mon: in 1849 it did not spread from St. Louis to Altona for n ore than a month.
+Is immunity was so remarkable that a public thanksgiving was held "for being only partially visited by the epidemic."
+Similar cases are very common: in 1849 it did not spread from St. Louis to Altona for more than a month.